Can I complete a degree and have a life too?

 Yes!
 Students who are at least 25 years of age and have fewer than 64 credits may submit a Life Experience Portfolio (LEP) for credit consideration.
 The LEP allows students to translate work, volunteer, travel, and military experiences into college credit.

 Life and work experience is evaluated against high academic standards to determine whether they meet the requirements of a particular course or program.
-A free workshop is offered several times a year to provide a step-by-step demonstration of how to produce a successful portfolio.
+A one credit course is offered to provide a step-by-step demonstration of how to produce a successful portfolio.

-A total of 24 credits may be awarded, shortening your class time by up to two years and saving up to $7,752 in tuition.
+A total of 24 credits may be awarded, shortening your class time by up to two years and saving over $9,000 in tuition.
 There is a $75 processing fee for portfolio submission.
 All credits awarded are free of charge.

 Is financial aid available for adult students?
 Do I qualify for any assistance?

 Many adult students do qualify for financial aid in the form of low-interest, education loans, many without regard to income.
 Students may also qualify for grants and scholarships from federal, state, institutional, or private sources.
-To be eligible for financial aid, you must enroll in 8 credits or more each semester.
+To be eligible for student loans, you must enroll in 6 credits or more each semester.
 Please take time to complete the FAFSA (Free Application for Federal Student Aid) and talk with a financial aid counselor about your individual situation.
-The FAFSA is available online at www.fafsa.ed.gov.
+The FAFSA is available online at www.fafsa.gov.

-In completing this form, the student is automatically an applicant for:
+In completing this form, the student is automatically considered for:

 - Pell Grant